Nameless Rumia's Wiki

 Winnie the Pooh's HR Derby

-Winnie the Pooh's Home Run Derby (くまのプーさんのホームランダービー!, Kuma no Pū-san no Hōmuran Dābī!), or Puniki (プニキ),1) is a Winnie the Pooh-themed baseball flash game that was published around June 1, 2007 at the Disney Games website.
+Winnie the Pooh's Home Run Derby (くまのプーさんのホームランダービー!), also known as Puniki (プニキ),1) was the Winnie the Pooh-themed baseball Flash game that was originally published around June 1, 2007 at the Japanese-language Disney Games website.2)

 Brief history

-Strategy Table
+Strategy table

 Pitcher Quota Description and strategy